paaavooo/jsprj1/README.md

 [w3schools](https://www.w3schools.com/jsref/default.asp) and artificial intelligence ChatGPT, which helped me to overcome issues with text duplicating whenever the page reloaded or i couldnt get the buttons to work properly.

 ## License
-Choose a license for your project by following this [guide](https://docs.github.com/en/communities/setting-up-your-project-for-healthy-contributions/adding-a-license-to-a-repository).

 MIT license @ [paaavooo](author.com)